fearocanity/ebtrfio-template/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code is well-formatted and complies with the ShellCheck standards.
 - [ ] I have updated the documentation (if applicable).
 - [ ] I have read and agree to the [code of conduct](CODE_OF_CONDUCT.md) and [contribution guidelines](CONTRIBUTING.md).

-## Screenshots (if applicable)

-Please provide any screenshots or visual representations of your changes here.

-## Additional Notes (if applicable)

-Please provide any additional notes or comments here.